CMDB Business Rules: Automate IT Operations

 - Conditions that determine which steps apply (based on CI type, requestor role, environment, or other parameters)

 Templates eliminate the inconsistency that comes from different team members following the same process in different ways.
-The process is in the template; the template executes the same way every time.
+The process is in the template.
+The template executes the same way every time.

-Virima 6.1.1 does not impose a hard limit on the number of business rules.
+Virima 6.1.1 does not impose a hard limit on the number of CMDB business rules.
 Organizations can configure as many rules as their CI governance requirements demand.
 Large enterprise deployments typically maintain dozens of active rules across different CI types, attribute categories, and lifecycle stages.

-- CI promotion decisions — auto-promote approved attribute changes, flag unauthorized changes, reject invalid data.
+- CI promotion decisions: auto-promote approved attribute changes, flag unauthorized changes, reject invalid data.

-- Downstream notifications — notify CI owners, service owners, and ITSM teams when specific attribute changes occur.
+- Downstream notifications: notify CI owners, service owners, and ITSM teams when specific attribute changes occur.

-- Decommissioning workflows — trigger the full asset retirement sequence when a CI reaches end-of-life status.
+- Decommissioning workflows: trigger the full asset retirement sequence when a CI reaches end-of-life status.

-- Patch compliance enforcement — flag CIs with non-approved software versions and open compliance tasks.
+- Patch compliance enforcement: flag CIs with non-approved software versions and open compliance tasks.

-- Password resets and account unlocks — trigger automated resolution for the highest-volume service desk categories.
+- Password resets and account unlocks: trigger automated resolution for the highest-volume service desk categories.

-- Certificate renewal sequences — trigger renewal workflows based on expiry monitoring alerts.
+- Certificate renewal sequences: trigger renewal workflows based on expiry monitoring alerts.

-- CMDB sync to connected platforms — keep connected ITSM and ITAM platforms in sync when CI data changes in Virima.
+- CMDB sync to connected platforms: keep connected ITSM and ITAM platforms in sync when CI data changes in Virima.